iColtz/typescript-bot-template/readme.md

 ## TypeScript Bot Template
-> Discord bot template written with discord.js using type script.
+> Discord bot template written with discord.js Master Branch using TypeScript.
 ## Installtion
 - Make sure you have [yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable) and [node.js](https://nodejs.org/en/), which is v12 or higher, both installed.
 - [Fork](https://github.com/iColtz/typescript-bot-template/fork) the repository and clone your fork.